When Do You Need Pro Bono Identity Theft Lawyers?

 If you have a complicated financial history or simply want added protection, it may be wise to look into purchasing ID theft protection.

-Once you are the victim of identity theft, you will most likely have to sue in order to recoup any losses.
-This means hiring a lawyer and determining which party you will sue.
+Once you are the victim of identity theft, you will most likely have to send demand letters to in order to recoup any losses.
+This means hiring a lawyer and determining which party you will send demand letters to.
 Sometimes, the identity of a thief is found, and it is easy to pinpoint the defendant.
 In other cases, banks or institutions that facilitated identity theft may be found liable.

 Finding a pro bono lawyer to take your case will take a lot of stress off, but finding a lawyer you trust can be difficult.